EOS SAT-1

-EOS SAT-1 is an optical Earth observation satellite for agricultural land monitoring by EOS Data Analytics, Inc. (hereinafter — EOS Data Analytics), a global AI-powered satellite imagery analytics provider.
+EOS SAT-1 is an optical Earth observation satellite for agricultural land monitoring by EOS Data Analytics, a satellite imagery analytics provider.
 The space optics instrument and satellite manufacturer Dragonfly Aerospace built the satellite and equipped it with two high-resolution DragonEye cameras.

-The satellite operates within the EOS SAT constellation, the first agriculture-focused satellite constellation among companies utilizing remote sensing technologies.
+It is the first satellite within the planned EOS SAT agriculture-focused satellite constellation.

 Overview

-EOS SAT-1 is developed for EOS Data Analytics, a global provider of AI-powered satellite imagery analytics founded by Max Polyakov.
-It is the first satellite within the company's constellation EOS SAT.
+EOS SAT-1 is developed for EOS Data Analytics, a US-Ukrainian company founded by Max Polyakov.
+It is the first satellite within the company's planned constellation EOS SAT.
 It will have a daily imaging capacity of up to 1 million square kilometers and capture imagery in 11 agri-related spectral bands.
 Satellite cameras will produce panchromatic and multispectral images.